curious-odd-man/RgxGen/README.md

 Follow the link to Online IDE with already created simple project: [JDoodle](https://www.jdoodle.com/a/1NCw)

-Note: 1.0 version is imported there - unfortunately currently I can't change it to latest (1.1).
+> Note: 1.0 version is there.

-Luckly there is no big difference between 1.0 and 1.1

 Enter your pattern and see the results.

 ## Usage